Determining the Cost of Software Development with Estimation & Requirements

 Requirements play a vital part in software development for several reasons.
 They assist in determining the following things for a product: vision, cost, scope, and schedule.
 Additionally, the same components also ensure that the finished product is coinciding well with the quality and performance standards.

 Another reason that earns requirements a point is their ability to bring all the stakeholders on a single page.
-From marketing to software engineering, requirements provide a uniform set of goals for stakeholders from various departments.
+From marketing to software engineering, stakeholders from various departments get to work along a uniform set of goals.

 Estimation & Requirements in Software Development – What’s the Connection?

 Let’s rewind a little.
-We took you through estimation.
+We took you through the estimation.
 Told you how it assists in predicting the cost of software development, the resources, their efforts, and the time the whole project is likely to take.
-Then, we took you across requirements.
-And discussed, how they help your final product survive the ever-growing competition.
-Now, let’s bring everything together and head toward a conclusion.
+Then, we took you across requirements and how they keep your final product afloat among the competitors.

-Once estimations are in, project managers use requirements to identify which business units would be functioning as the key stakeholders.
-And, which business units would be busy with the project, from start to finish.
+Once estimations are in, project managers use requirements to identify what business units would be functioning as the key stakeholders, and what business units would be keeping their hands on the project, from start to finish.

-Requirements also allow project members to track the progress and milestones completion.
+Requirements allow project members to monitor actual expenses v/s the allocated budget.
+Moreover, project members can effortlessly track the progress and milestones completion.
 In case things begin to seem a bit ambiguous.
-Project managers can always revert to the original requirements and figure out their progress.
+Project managers can always refer to the original requirements and figure out their progress.

 Harris Solangi